oslabs-beta/Galvr/client/README.md

   kubectl apply -f client.yaml
   ```

-- After deployed in Kubernetes, visit url: http://localhost:30003/ to view the Galvr in your browser.
+- After deployed in Kubernetes, visit url: http://localhost:30003/ to view the Galvr frontend in your browser.